Is Wholesaling Real Estate Legal In Florida? A 2024 Guide For Investors

 The laws governing real estate transactions in Florida are found under Title XXXII – Regulation of Professions and Occupations, Chapter 475 – Real Estate Brokers, Sales Associates, and Appraisers:

-One of the areas where a wholesaler can run into trouble by not fully understanding that in the Assignment of a Contract, the wholesaler can only market the contract and collect a fee for that service.
-Only a licensed Realtor can market an actual property and collect a commission.
+One of the areas where a wholesaler can run into trouble is not fully understanding that in the assignment of a contract, the wholesaler can only market the contract and collect a fee for that service.
+Only a licensed Realtor or agent can market an actual property and collect a commission.
 Florida statute Chapter 475.41 states:

-Contracts of an unlicensed person for commissions invalid.—No contract for a commission or compensation for any act or service enumerated in s.
-475.01(3) is valid unless the broker or sales associate has complied with this chapter in regard to issuance and renewal of the license at the time the act or service was performed.
+No contract for a commission or compensation for any act or service enumerated in s.
+475.01(3) is valid unless the broker or sales associate has complied with this chapter in regard to the issuance and renewal of the license at the time the act or service was performed.

 Authorized Brokerage Relationships; Presumption of Transaction Brokerage; Required Disclosures